Files

 - From 1221 To 1231 → Winter

-Add a Writer and specify the Format as GeoJSON (Geographic JavaScript Object Notation).
-Write a file named EagleOutput.json to your desired output folder.
-Ensure Feature Type Definition is set to Automatic.
-Click OK and you will be prompted to change the Feature Type Name - enter BaldEagle.
+Add a writer and specify the Format as GeoJSON (Geographic JavaScript Object Notation).
+Write a file named "EagleOutput.json" to your desired output folder.
+Ensure the Feature Type Definition is set to "Automatic".
+Click OK, and you will be prompted to change the Feature Type Name - enter "BaldEagle".
 Connect your AttributeRangeMapper to the Writer.
-If you look at the Published Parameters in your Navigation pane, you will notice a new one has appeared which asks users to specify a destination for their output.
-Because every run may contain different data, it is important that users be able to specify a different file name to avoid overwriting their data with every run.
+If you look at the Published Parameters in your Navigation pane, you will notice a new parameter that asks users to specify a destination for their output.
+Because each run may contain different data, it's important that users can specify different file names to prevent their data from being overwritten in subsequent runs.

 You will be prompted to select a bird and a directory for your GeoJSON when you click the green Run button.
 Fill in the parameters and click Run.
 Once the translation is successful, go to the directory to make sure the file was written.